Want to hire Java developer? Then you should know!

 - Browser Compatibility: Java applets are primarily used in web browsers, but some modern browsers no longer support Java applets due to security concerns.
 For instance, popular browsers like Google Chrome and Microsoft Edge have dropped support for Java applets.
 Thus, if you rely on Java applets for specific web applications, you may encounter issues if your browser does not support them.

 - Conflicting Software: Occasionally, conflicts can arise between Java and other software installed on your system.
 This can result in unexpected errors or crashes.
 It is crucial to ensure that there are no conflicting programs or applications that interfere with Java’s operation.
-Resolving conflicts may involve updating or removing conflicting software.
+Resolving conflicts may involve updating or removing conflicting software, a key consideration when businesses look to hire Java developers who are skilled in troubleshooting and optimizing Java environments.

 - Hardware Limitations: In rare cases, Java may not work on certain hardware configurations due to compatibility issues.
 This can occur if the hardware lacks the necessary components or drivers required to run Java applications.
 If you experience difficulties running Java on your specific hardware, it is advisable to check for any hardware limitations or seek assistance from the hardware manufacturer.